Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/04-Grand-Central_Dispatch-Pt3/Lesson4.md

 ```

 > Important Note: Remember that with the `.wait()` function tasks will still run even after the timeout has elapsed.

+#### When to Use Dispatch Groups

+In general, `DispatchGroups` are useful when you need to complete a group of tasks before executing some operation which is dependent on the results from the completion of all of the tasks in the group.

+You can also use `DispatchGroups` to resolve race conditions where UI tasks are dependent on slow- or long-running data-related tasks.

+Scenarios might include:

+1. You need to load data from a group of data sources before you can create a model.

+- Maybe your app needs to fetch documents from local storage, from iCloud Drive, and from some backend system, before combining the results of all fetches into a single document collection for user presentation.

+- You need to run two distinct network calls and process their results together.
+Only after they’ve both returned do you have the necessary data to parse their URLSession responses.

+2. An animation is running, parallel to a long database call.
+Once both of those have finished, you’d like to hide the loading spinner.

+3. Creating a *false* delay using `.wait()` on a group of tasks to solve race conditions between UI and data fetches:

+- You need to fetch data that needs to be updated in your UI — UICollectionView, UITableView, etc — but the data doesn't ever get updated in your UI because your views are reloading before the fetch has completed.

+- An API call returns so quickly that the refresh control dismisses itself as soon as it has finished animating its appearance - this makes it seem like it is not refreshing.

+...both might be solved by using the `.wait()` function to create an artificial delay for the UI task, while binding completion of one dependent task to completion of its dependency.

 ## In Class Activity II (30 min)